-Takudzwa Chipamaunga - Building, Disaster Relief in Nepal
+Takudzwa Chipamaunga - Building, General Building Projects in Nepal

 Why I chose the Disaster Relief project in Nepal

 After being in university for four years straight, I decided to take a big break and do some “travelling with a purpose”.
 After doing much research online and attending career fairs, I came across Projects Abroad.
 I was really impressed with the volunteering projects the organisation had but in particular, the Disaster Relief Building project in Nepal following the two earthquakes they unfortunately experienced in 2015.
 The purpose of the project was to build schools for the locals in the badly affected areas of the capital city, Kathmandu.
 Being a civil engineering graduate I was undeniably excited to do this project because I thought it would be a great way to put my skills into practice.

 Hello Nepal! – My Arrival Experience

 I arrived at Kathmandu airport in the early hours of the morning and I was greeted by a hired Projects Abroad driver.
 He took me to the hotel where I was going to be staying overnight and I settled in.
 I then got accompanied by a Projects Abroad staff member into Kathmandu for a quick visit and something to eat.
 My first day was an eye-opener because walking through the city, I could really see the damage the earthquakes had caused and how they devastatingly affected the living conditions for the locals.
 Nonetheless, my overnight stay at the hotel was really pleasant as I received first-class service (unlimited good food/drinks, Wi-Fi, comfy bed!) and a good rest.